 Klöckner Stadium and Team Locker Rooms

-The University of Virginia's women's soccer team enters its 26th season of play in Klöckner Stadium, a stadium considered one of the nation's premier college soccer facilities.
-In its history, Klöckner has played host to numerous soccer postseason games, including NCAA Tournament games for 25 consecutive years in men's soccer and 19 seasons hosting NCAA Tournament games in women's soccer.
+The University of Virginia’s men’s soccer team enters its 15th season of play in Klöckner Stadium, considered one of the nation’s premier college soccer facilities.
+In its short history, Klöckner has played host to numerous soccer postseason games, including 33 men’s soccer NCAA playoff games, eight of which were NCAA quarterfinal matches.

 The state-of-the-art facility was unveiled on Aug.
-30, 1992, when 6,142 sun-drenched fans gathered for a dedication exhibition match between Santa Clara and Virginia's men's soccer teams.
-The rematch between the two finalists from the 1991 NCAA championship game was a fitting matchup to officially dedicate a facility where UVA soccer programs would prove virtually unbeatable in the coming years.
+30, 1992, when 6,142 sun-drenched fans gathered for a dedication exhibition match between Santa Clara and Virginia.
+The rematch between the two finalists from the 1991 NCAA championship game was a fitting matchup to officially dedicate a facility where UVa would prove virtually unbeatable in the coming years.

 Built at a cost of $3.4 million, Klöckner Stadium was made possible through the generosity of the Klöckner Group donating $1.2 million to the construction the stadium.

 Klöckner, with headquarters in Germany, is an established and well-known industrial conglomerate specializing in steel, machinery, equipment and packaging materials.
 Its subsidiary, Klöckner-Pentaplast, is one of the nation’s leading plastic film manufacturers.
 Klöckner operates numerous manufacturing plants throughout the United States, including one in Gordonsville, Va., outside Charlottesville.